Granny dress: Controversy

-In several instances, some students wearing granny dresses to school were suspended or sent home.
-For example, in Oakland in 1965, girls were sent home for wearing granny dresses due to the length and in Kansas City, Missouri, a mother wore her own granny dress to school in an attempt to convince the principal to allow her daughter to wear one after the dress was banned.
+In the past, there were instances where students wearing granny dresses to school were suspended or sent home.
+For example, in Oakland in 1965, girls were sent home for wearing granny dresses that were deemed too long.
+In Kansas City, Missouri, a mother even wore her own granny dress to school in an attempt to convince the principal to allow her daughter to wear one after the dress was banned.

 In Trumansburg, New York, in 1966, three sisters were suspended from school for wearing the dress.
 In response to this suspension, the school's attorney claimed that both safety and possible class disruption were the reasons the dress was banned.
-The school attorney felt that granny dresses were "extreme" and may encourage students to adopt other extreme forms of dressing.The principal of the school also felt that there was a danger of tripping on stairs because the length of the dresses was too long.
+The school attorney felt that granny dresses were "extreme" and may encourage students to adopt other extreme forms of dressing.
+The principal of the school also felt that there was a danger of tripping on stairs because the length of the dresses was too long.

-Laura M. Lorraine, dean of the Analy Union High School also thought the length of the dresses made them difficult for walking up stairs.
+Laura M. Lorraine, the dean of Analy Union High School, also believed that the length of the dresses would make it difficult to walk up stairs.
 In some cases, school authorities just stated that it wasn't "suitable school attire."

 In 1966, a Dear Abby column featured a letter from a girl who was sent to the principal's office for wearing a granny dress.